370network/MilkyTrackerPAX/README.md

 ***Beware: this modification is not done properly and might annoy anyone with real programming knowledge***

-MilkyTracker v0.90.86 fork with necessary modifications for PAX terminals Includes a crosscompile helper for CMake, includes backported CMake build system files
+MilkyTracker v0.90.86 fork with necessary modifications for PAX terminals.
+Includes a crosscompile helper for CMake, includes backported CMake build system files and is heavily hardcoded, please take your time to change paths accordingly.

 Uses keypad for controls (currently only X to exit) and touchscreen for UI interaction.